TheGiftsProject/Creators/README.md

 So that's it, our controller is clean from all the setup that's needed to create a new Project model, and we have a happy-sad flow, to portroy our controller's story.

-Let's take a look at how this was all made possible:
+Let's take a look at how a Creator looks like:

 * Our creator for the Project model is called `project_creator.rb` and we put it in `app/creators`: